grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi and Percy made their way down to the dock, as Shakes was bringing the _Gnat_ in carefully along the opposite side from the _Prospect_.
 He put the engine in neutral and hopped out of the sail to catch a line tossed to him from Hemi which he secured to the deck cleats.

-"How y'all be fuckin' doing?"
-He asked them while still standing on the deck of the _Gnat_.
+"How y'all be fuckin' doing?" he asked them while still standing on the deck of the _Gnat_.

 "Mission fuckin' accomplished, and unloading; as you can see," said Percy.
-"How'd you fucking find us Shakes?"
+"How'd you find us Shakes?"

 "Captain Shakes, if you please.
 As for finding you: it was fuckin' Herschel of course!
 Hang on..."
 He disappeared into the sail and came back up with a little gray puff of feathers in his hand.
 Once he got his arms up above the sail, he tossed Herschel into the air.
 Herschel flapped and then flew circles around the _Gnat_ excitedly while Shakes leapt over to the dock to join Hemi and Percy.